psychemedia/island-storynotes/rules_of_the_sea.md

 [https://archive.org/details/calendarofpaten02grea/page/148/mode/2up pp. 149-50, Membrane 9d.]
 '1314, May 26, Newcastle-upon-Tyne.
 The like `[commission of oyer and terminer]` to Master John de Everesdon and John de Westecote, on complaint by John Besecu that, whereas a ship of Remigius de Depe, merchant of Bayonne, freighted with white wines in the duchy [of Aquitaine] to be carried to the ports of Flanders by the said Remigius de Depe and his men, was driven ashore by tempest near Chale in the Isle of Wight and wrecked, by which a great part of the wine was endangered, and the said Remigius de Depe proved that the ship and wines were his, and afterwards obtained that proof and made his profit therein, Robert de Harslade, John le Walshe and Reymund Arnald having made a plot to injure him, and conspired with certain others at Newport in the same island that Elias Byger, Fretheric de Campane and Bernard de Columiners, unknown men, should lay claim to the ship and wines, and that the said John Besecu should be indicted of having committed a theft of these wines from them, as if those wines had been their property when they were not, and as if Remigius de Depe had not proved that the ship and wines were his, procured his capture and detention for a long time in prison at Winchester until according to the law and custom of the realm he was acquitte: the justices are to enquire fully into these allegations by oath of good men of the county of southampton.
 By fine of 40s.'
 (7)

 NB: There is a record for a French cargo vessel which was reported in the Privy Council Papers in 1314 as stranded in Chale Bay, en route from Bayonne to Flanders with wine.
-Enough of the details are consistent with the sT MARY to suspect that this may be an alternative account of the same vessel, particularly as wrecks tend to turn up in state Papers several months or even years after the initial incident, and this would appear to sound close to the account in source (6).
-Alternatively, there may be two wrecks in question, the sT MARY, which was definitively bound for England, according to source (5), and the other vessel bound for Flanders.
+Enough of the details are consistent with the ST MARY to suspect that this may be an alternative account of the same vessel, particularly as wrecks tend to turn up in state Papers several months or even years after the initial incident, and this would appear to sound close to the account in source (6).
+Alternatively, there may be two wrecks in question, the ST MARY, which was definitively bound for England, according to source (5), and the other vessel bound for Flanders.
 Byger, Campan[ar]e and Colum[in]ers appear to have been involved in the former, (5) and appear as fraudulent claimants in the latter (7).
 It is therefore possible that these may be one and the same wreck, but it is also possible that if they had not obtained restitution for their wreck, they instead claimed a stake in another wreck nearby.
 (8)

 ship owner: Regimus de Depe (1); Remigius de Depe (7)